-8. Inappropriate Access to Material
+7. Inappropriate Access to Material

-LISD has implemented a "content filtered" Internet Access system utilizing Novell Border Manager and CyberPatrol.
+LISD has implemented a "content filtered" Internet Access system utilizing iBoss.
 This system is constantly updated to reject objectionable material such as pornography, hate groups, objectionable language, etc. Unfortunately, there is no perfect system that will guarantee 100% protection from inappropriate material.
 Furthermore, it is impossible to reflect each family's attitudes on what is "inappropriate material".
 It is very important for each family to read and understand the following:

-- a.
+a.
 You will not use LISD Wide Area Network to access material that is profane or obscene (pornography), that advocates illegal acts, or that advocates violence or discrimination towards other people (hate literature).
-A special exception may be made for hate literature if the purpose of your access is to conduct research and both your teacher and parent have approved. - b.
+A special exception may be made for hate literature if the purpose of your access is to conduct research and both your teacher and parent have approved.

+b.
 If you mistakenly access inappropriate information, you should immediately tell your teacher or another District employee.
 This will protect you against a claim that you have intentionally violated this Policy.
-Be aware that monitoring software is available to research access logs.
-In the event of a suspected intentional violation of an inappropriate Web site, the district will review the site access logs. - c.
-Your parents should instruct you if there is additional material that they think would be inappropriate for you to access.
-The district fully expects that you will follow your parent's instructions.

-9. Due Process
+8. Due Process

-- a.
-LISD will cooperate fully with local, state, or federal officials in any investigation related to any illegal activities conducted through LISD Wide Area Network. - b.
+a.
+LISD will cooperate fully with local, state, or federal officials in any investigation related to any illegal activities conducted through LISD Wide Area Network.

+b.
 In the event there is a claim that you have violated the Acceptable Use Policy, or the Student Handbook in your use of the LISD Wide Area Network, you will be provided written notice of the suspected violation and an opportunity to present an explanation before an administrator.
 That administrator will assess the level (how flagrant) of the rule violation, and take appropriate steps to enforce the rule, regulation, or law that has been broken.